Be prepared for the unexpected by reserving money specifically for an emergency fund.

 Bank certificates of deposit (CDs) are federally insured and some have higher yields than money-market accounts and high-yield checking accounts.
 You can invest the funds for as little as three months, and with an initial deposit as low as $250.
 If you cash it out early, however, you will be hit with fees.

 Don’t be caught unprepared for the unexpected.
-Contact the financial planning professionals at Boelman Shaw Capital Partners in Des Moines to discuss your emergency planning needs and options.
+Contact the financial planning professionals at Boelman Shaw Tax & Financial Planning in Des Moines to discuss your emergency planning needs and options.